– by Wes Colton, Introvert Unbound

 For months, sexual harassment has dominated the news cycle.
 Kicked off by allegations of movie producer Harvey Weinstein propositioning young actresses in exchange for film roles, accusations have rippled across the entertainment and political landscape.

 I’m not going to comment on what may or may not be going on in these many unfortunate cases.
 Instead, I’d like to discuss whether today’s sexual/political climate means the end of cold-approaching women.

 There’s no question that we’re living in a time when men’s behavior towards women is being scrutinized like never before.
 However, instead of this spelling the demise of cold-approaching women, I’d argue that cold-approach is more important than ever.

-A lot of the trouble that arises between the genders is the result of misunderstandings.
+However, some of the trouble that arises between the genders is simply the result of misunderstandings.

 Thanks to biology, your average man isn’t as good at reading faces, body language, tone of voice, or other social cues compared to your average woman.
 What women assume to be willful ignorance on the part of men is often just plain ignorance.
 Guys who are experienced in cold-approach are often much better at noticing when a woman is uncomfortable or simply uninterested.
 Your average dude, who doesn’t have hundreds to thousands of approaches under his belt, is far less equipped to accurately read a given social situation.